postwait/esoteric-curio/content/writes/delete-facebook.md

 categories:
 - Damaged Bits
 ---
-For a long time, I've seen my peers, my loved ones, and myself dump valuable time into the Facebook platform.
+For a long time I've seen my peers, my loved ones, and myself dump valuable time into the Facebook platform.
 I've also seen it cause a lack of mindfulness.
 I have long thought that I should use it less to regain some enjoyment readily available elsewhere in my life.
 As an excuse, I've said I need it for work, for family, or just to stay connected to various communities.
 The recent #deletefacebook trend has caused me to reflect and